Modal Verbs and their Uses

 May, Might, & Shall

-May’ is the correct modal to ask for permission (though ’could’ is also polite and ‘can’ is used quite often, especially by children.)
-‘May’ also expresses limited probability.
+May’ is the correct modal to ask for permission (though ’could’ is also polite and more common now in the U.S. ‘Can’ is also used quite often, especially by children.)
+‘May’ can also express limited probability.

 Might’ suggests that something is unlikely, but possible.
 “It may rain tomorrow” means maybe it will rain-- I don’t really know.
 “It might rain” can mean the same thing, but suggests it is more likely that it won’t rain.